My grandfather kept only a few photographs and medals from his time in the war, his stories were usually fragmentary.

 By making use of sombre atmospheric imagery, real pictures from the family archives, polaroids and as well as portraits and video I try to narrate an incomplete history – following last traces - and to illustrate the abstract and indefinite.
 The interaction between different sort of pictures should cause confusion and the need of reflection in the viewer.

-Sound of Silence è stato realizzato con il sostegno della Provincia autonoma di Bolzano/Alto Adige - Ripartizione Cultura italiana.
+Are there trees back in Berlin? è stato realizzato con il sostegno della Provincia autonoma di Bolzano/Alto Adige - Ripartizione Cultura italiana.

-Sound of Silence wurde von der Autonomen Provinz Bozen/Südtirol - Abteilung Italienische Kultur gefördert.
+Are there trees back in Berlin? wurde von der Autonomen Provinz Bozen/Südtirol - Abteilung Italienische Kultur gefördert.